Easy Homemade Recipes

 Beef Stock Gel infuses the sauce with a rich flavor.

-Red wine enhances the flavor of the tomato based sauce and helps keep the meat tender through the cooking process.
+Dry Red wine enhances the flavor of the tomato based sauce and helps keep the meat tender through the cooking process.

 See recipe card for full list of ingredients and quantities.

-How to Make the Perfect Veal Ragu
+How to Make the Perfect Beef Ragu

 Chop the garlic, onion, celery and carrots.
 You can use a mini blender.